Lips7/dss-powersim/docs/05_Python.md

 Note: There are two differences between Python and the R:

 1. We use the package of "statsmodels" to set up the mixd effect model in Python.
-However, this package doesn't have extension to show the correlation between the random intercept and the random slope of the subject like that in R;
+However, this package doesn't have extension to fit a complex crossed random effects model, and the ability to show the correlation between the random intercept and the random slope of the subject like that in R, we can only use a similar method to fit the model;
 2. There's no `broom.mixed::tidy()` function in Python and that's why the output is incomplete.

 ### Establish the simulation parameters